 Upon request of Controller Data Processor will provide to Controller a declaration in which Data Processor declares that the Personal Data has been returned, is no longer processed and is not available in other data files of Data Processor.

+This Processor Agreement shall take effect on the date the underlying agreement becomes effective and ends when the agreement ends.

+Upon termination of this Processor Agreement, Processor will, at the discretion of Controller, destroy and / or return the Personal Data in a commonly used format (if applicable).

 Security and control